alvincrespo/alvincrespo/README.md

 ## About Me

 Currently serving as Associate Director at IQVIA, where I lead a team of amazing engineers on our platform product.
-With over 15 years in software development, I specialize in building distributed systems that scale both technically and organizationally.
+I specialize in building distributed systems that scale both technically and organizationally.

 My engineering philosophy centers on sustainable architecture and team empowerment.
 I believe the best technical solutions emerge when engineers understand both the business context and have the autonomy to innovate within clear architectural boundaries.

 ## Technical Leadership

-### Current Focus at IQVIA
-Leading platform modernization initiatives that have delivered measurable impact across our clinical research data ecosystem.
-My team manages critical data pipelines and platform services that power clinical insights for pharmaceutical research.
+TBD

 #### Key Achievements